grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-7: Software, Firmware, and Information Integrity

-Employ integrity verification tools to detect unauthorized changes to the following software, firmware, and information: {{ insert: param, si-7_prm_1 }} ; and
+Employ integrity verification tools to detect unauthorized changes to the following software, firmware, and information: organization-defined software, firmware, and information ; and

-Take the following actions when unauthorized changes to the software, firmware, and information are detected: {{ insert: param, si-7_prm_2 }}.
+Take the following actions when unauthorized changes to the software, firmware, and information are detected: organization-defined actions.

 Unauthorized changes to software, firmware, and information can occur due to errors or malicious activity.
 Software includes operating systems (with key internal components, such as kernels or drivers), middleware, and applications.
 Firmware interfaces include Unified Extensible Firmware Interface (UEFI) and Basic Input/Output System (BIOS).
 Information includes personally identifiable information and metadata that contains security and privacy attributes associated with information.
 Integrity-checking mechanisms—including parity checks, cyclical redundancy checks, cryptographic hashes, and associated tools—can automatically monitor the integrity of systems and hosted applications.

-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.01 }};
+integrity verification tools are employed to detect unauthorized changes to software requiring integrity verification tools to be employed to detect unauthorized changes is defined;;

-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.02 }};
+integrity verification tools are employed to detect unauthorized changes to firmware requiring integrity verification tools to be employed to detect unauthorized changes is defined;;

-integrity verification tools are employed to detect unauthorized changes to {{ insert: param, si-07_odp.03 }};
+integrity verification tools are employed to detect unauthorized changes to information requiring integrity verification tools to be employed to detect unauthorized changes is defined;;

- {{ insert: param, si-07_odp.04 }} are taken when unauthorized changes to the software, are detected;
+actions to be taken when unauthorized changes to software are detected are defined; are taken when unauthorized changes to the software, are detected;

- {{ insert: param, si-07_odp.05 }} are taken when unauthorized changes to the firmware are detected;
+ actions to be taken when unauthorized changes to firmware are detected are defined; are taken when unauthorized changes to the firmware are detected;

- {{ insert: param, si-07_odp.06 }} are taken when unauthorized changes to the information are detected.
+ actions to be taken when unauthorized changes to information are detected are defined; are taken when unauthorized changes to the information are detected.

 System and information integrity policy